 Yoshii When I was your age, I used to edit the Company newsletter.
 At one point, a colleague came up with a new business proposal for the Company, so we posted it in the newsletter.
 However, due to numerous challenges, we were unable to implement it.
 I regret that we did not take on that business challenge at the time, as it might have led to even greater growth for the Company.
 It is important for the Company to support employee endeavors; we've included this notion in our Corporate Governance Code.
-That being said, I also sense that this idea has vet to spread to the frontline.
+That being said.
+I also sense that this idea has vet to spread to the frontline.
 We have worked rigorously to eliminate unprofitable system development projects and raise productivity, and we have made visible progress.
 Meanwhile, if this has created an environment where our people find it difficult to take on challenges, we need to reflect on the matter.
 I will make sure to further explore ways to support employee endeavors.

 Mizota I feel that we are still in the process of creating a culture of challenge.
-Judging from the state of employee participation in voluntary programs where employees learn by immersing themselves in new environments within or outside the Company), it appears many employees want to act proactively and take on challenges.
+Judging from the state of employee participation in voluntary projects like Karabari and the crossborder programs (HR development programs where employees learn by immersing themselves in new environments within or outside the Company), it appears many employees want to act proactively and take on challenges.
 On the other hand, there are also employees who have difficulty taking the first step to embrace challenge.
 Even if you have the motivation to take on a challenge, you also have your regular work to do.
 Taking up a new activity while handling work may at times mean being unable to use 100% of your energy on regular work.
 This may affect your performance.
 I think there are people who want to take on the challenge and create value but are torn between that and focusing on what they ought to protect.
 How to support these people is an issue the Human Resources Division must address.
+Akiyama Our personnel systems and workplace environment have changed dramatically over the past 10 years.
+The introduction of teleworking, business casual dress code, and flexible working hours, among other systems, has created a very comfortable working environment.
+On the other hand, challenges remain in the workflow of business operations and administrative tasks.
+Some parts are not linked with our systems.
+I feel this has led to an increase in administrative tasks.

-it is especially remarkable that the as early as 2016 and that the system has really taken root.
+Yahagi Yes, I also agree that our personnel systems are good.
+I think it is especially remarkable that the Company introduced teleworking in as early as 2016 and that the system has really taken root.
 Meanwhile, there are still many administrative tasks.
 We have a comfortable working environment, but there is also room for improvement.
 Yoshii We certainly hear many opinions about administrative tasks, so we are aware of the issue.
 People are the source of TSUZUKI DENKI's value creation.
 In this sense, I think it is my responsibility to make efforts on both the hardware and software fronts to create an environment where everyone can thrive at work.